Exploring the Fair Oak Property Market

 While modest in size, Fair Oak isn’t short of local amenities.
 The village blends heritage and modern living, with traditional pubs such as The Lapstone and The Fox & Hounds sitting alongside modern attractions like The Splashpad.

-Fair Oak is surrounded by beautiful green spaces, including Knowle Park, a 35-acre site transformed from agricultural fields into open space for residents, and Lapstone Farm, a picturesque 5.5-hectare site on Botley Road filled with large sweeping trees and beautiful wildflower meadows.
-These amenities and scenic green spaces improve the curb appeal of properties across Fair Oak and make homes in Fair Oak highly desirable for those seeking a balance between countryside serenity and convenience.
+Fair Oak is surrounded by beautiful green spaces, including Knowle Park, a 35-acre site transformed from agricultural fields into open space with a splashpad and cafe for residents, and Lapstone Farm, a picturesque 5.5-hectare site on Botley Road filled with large sweeping trees and beautiful wildflower meadows.

 Discover Your Next Home with Rowe & Co

-Fair Oak presents an incredible opportunity to live within a peaceful community while remaining well-connected to larger towns and cities.
 When it comes to property hunting in the local area, whether you are looking to buy or sell a property, Rowe & Co pride ourselves on understanding the Fair Oak property market inside out.

-Contact us today to explore the latest property for sale in Fair Oak and discover how we can help you make the most of your home’s potential and its true market value.
+Get an estimate or explore the latest property for sale in Fair Oak and discover how we can help you make the most of your home’s potential and its true market value.